silvia0409/MySql-DataBase/README.md

 # Web-Development-Coursework
 Coursework for my 1st year module- Introduction to Web Development

-n this assignment, you are required to build a dynamic web application using PHP running on a Web Server.
+In this assignment, you are required to build a dynamic web application using PHP running on a Web Server.
 It is also recommended to use Visual Studio Code as the development environment.
 The technological and functional requirements relate to the development of a Music Recommendation Site.
 The design for the application needs to support content that provides